kjgarza/kjgarza.github.io/index.md

   block: hero-2
   slug: features
   headline: Kristian <br><strong>Garza Gutierrez</strong>
-  content:  Now, I work at Datacite as the Product Design Mananger.
-The goal is to bring the value of state-of-the-art design thinking practices to the Open Science Community and specially to design stat-of-the-art PID services.
+  content:  Now, I work at Datacite as the Product Design Manager.
+The goal is to bring the value of state-of-the-art design thinking practices to the Open Science Community and especially to design state-of-the-art PID services.
   cta:
     enabled: true
     url: https://www.linkedin.com/in/kjgarza